Bringing Vintage Aircraft to Life since 2010

 July 1940 saw the Battle of Britain (10th July 1940 - 31st October 1940) begin and during the battle the Hurricane showed its worth as even with other aircraft and ground defences combined it shot down more enemy aircraft.
 It was also a Hurricane pilot, Flight Lieutenant James Brindley Nicolson of No. 249 Squadron, who was awarded Fighter Command's only Victoria Cross of the war.
 During the same period a tropical version of the type appeared with a number of changes, including a larger coolant radiator, and these would be sent to help with the defence of Malta, with the first four arriving on the 21st June 1940 to fly alongside the Gloster Sea Gladiators there.

 The Rolls-Royce Merlin XX engined Hurricane Mk II would be the next to enter service, the prototype having made its maiden flight on the 11th June 1940, with a top speed of 340 mph, a range of 460 miles and a service ceiling of 36,000 ft and armament of eight 0.303-in machine-guns.
-These began to enter service on the 4th September 1940.
-Development of this variant saw the Hurricane Mk IIB appear with an increase in armament to twelve 0.303-in machine-guns and able to carry two 500lb bombs.
-These made their operational debut on the 20th October 1941 when Malta based Hurricane Mk IIBs attacked Italian airfields.
+These began to enter service during November 1940.
+Development of this variant saw the Hurricane Mk IIB appear with an increase in armament to twelve 0.303-in machine-guns and able to carry 1,000lb bombs.
+These made their operational debut on the 30th October 1941, when two from No. 607 Squadron based at RAF Manston attacked a transformer station.

 The next planned variant was the Hurricane Mk III, which was to be powered by a Packard Merlin engine, but this never went past the prototype stage, so the next variant to enter service was the Hurricane Mk IV.
-The prototype making its first flight on the 14th March 1943.
 Powered by either a 1,620-hp Rolls-Royce Merlin 24 or 27 engine enabling a top speed of 330 mph with a range of 495 miles and a service ceiling of 32,100 ft.
-Armament was two 40mm Vickers 'S' guns and two 0.303-in machine guns with either two 250lb bombs or two 500lb bombs or eight 60lb rocket projectiles.
+Armament was two 40mm Vickers 'S' guns and two 0.303-in machine guns with either 1,000lb bombs or rocket projectiles.
 It was to be a Hurricane Mk IV that would use air-to-ground rocket projectiles operationally for the first time on the 2nd September 1943.
 This variant was mainly used in the Mediterranean and Far East.

 Powered by a 1,645-hp Rolls-Royce Merlin 32 engine and fitted with a Rotol four bladed propeller three Hurricane Mk Vs would be produced with two of these being Hurricane Mk IVs converted to Hurricane Mk V standard.The first one flew on the 3rd April 1943 but with no real improvement in performance of the type it never progressed further than these three aircraft.